minecraftylogan/MetaScriptlets/README.md

 To show how absolutely dog-water I am at scripting, here is a shitty Meta-Data grabber for Scriptlet icons.
-Just download the Install directory and place it in your documents directory.
+Just unzip from the releases and place in your extensions folder.
+Open up Kual and select "Download MetaScriptlets"

+Make sure you have airplane mode turned off and you are connected to a wifi network :D An update-checker and all the rest of the cool stuff is underway! :)